praekelt/seed-auth-api/docs/http_api.rst

    Start the process for resetting a user's password.

-   :<json str username: The username of the user to reset the password for.
+   :<json str email: The email of the user to reset the password for.
    :<json str app:
         The application that the token should go to, configured in settings.
    :code 202: The password reset process was started.